Campus and Community Network

 The aim of the Senior Information Resource Network group is to address issues related to our aging community, including Health and safety issues, Home Safety, Nutrition Knowledge and Resources, Transportation, Medical Advocate, Crime and Taking Advantage of, Fall Prevention, Improve Mobility, Social Interaction, Independence, Support Network, and Financial Concerns.
 They identified one of the reasons for this need as being the loss of support and network in our mobile society.
 Their aim is to create a publication of resources, as well as discounts, have collaborative meetings to discuss, and work together to address needs within the community.
 They identified a great need for community support by current organizations and businesses.
-They hope to meet on Tuesdays or Thursdays, once a month, beginning in November.
+They hope to meet on the second Thursday of the month at 11:00am.
+Locations varies.

 Please contact: Dr. Amy Brumlow at email@example.com

 The focus of this group is to bring together current resources and maximize their abilities to meet the needs of Bowling Green/Warren County hunger and food needs.

 The focus of this group is to increase accessibility and quality of service using collaboration of private and public transportation stakeholders; as well as improving communication between transportation providers and patrons.
 Meetings are once a month at 9:00 am at the ALIVE Center.